SciMind2460/SciMind2460/README.md

 Hello, my name is Kurt Heiritz.
-I live in Springfield, Massachusetts.
+I live somewehere in India.
 I am a 7th grade student.
 I enjoy the sciences and coding.
 I am new to GitHub, and work on my own.
 I am learning Python, Haskell and Kotlin.
 I hope to learn more and am aiming to enter the Massachusetts Institute of Technology.

 ❎ Please do not contact me anywhere except on GitHub.
 <!---